Thermal baths and historic town: what to do in Rapolano Terme?

 What to see around Rapolano

-In the end we report the Etruscan-Roman thermal baths located in Campo Muri.
-The site, dating back to the 3rd century BC, with an extension greater than 8,000 square metres, is located close to the San Giovanni thermal baths.
+The last two things I want to point out are the Pieve di Sant’Andreino in La Cava and the Etruscan-Roman thermal baths located in Campo Muri.
+The site, dating back to the third century BC, has an extension of over 8,000 square meters and is located near the Terme di San Giovanni.